Multiple Choice Bible Quiz about Moses the Lawgiver

 c.
 Manna.

-The Bible and Quran describe it as a sweet bread from heaven.
+The Bible and the Quran describe it as a sweet bread from heaven.

 In the morning, manna appeared on the ground, resembling dew.

-You had to eat it the same day you picked it.
+The Israelites were instructed to eat it the same day it was picked.

 The exception was the Sabbath.

-Twice as much was picked the day before to have enough for the Sabbath.
+Twice as much was picked on Friday to have enough for the Saturday Sabbath.

 -

-What did Moses do to give the Israelites water?
+What did God instruct Moses to do when the Israelites were complaining about being thirsty?

 a.
 He had the Israelites dig a well in a special place that God picked.